-Scleroderma is a serious autoimmune disorder in which the immune system stimulates the production of too much collagen.
-This overproduction of collagen builds in the skin and internal organs, limiting function.
+Scleroderma is a serious autoimmune disorder in which the body produces too much collagen.
+This excess collagen builds up in the skin and internal organs, causing harm.

 - C – calcinosis (calcium deposits under the skin and in tissues)

 - R – Raynaud’s phenomenon (usually associated with cold intolerance and stress)

 - E – esophageal dysfunction (which causes heartburn)

 - S – sclerodactyly (thick skin on the fingers)

 - T – telangiectasias (enlarged blood vessels that appear as red spots on the skin)

 Limited scleroderma can be milder than systemic scleroderma and can develop at a slower pace.
 But it can also be serious, and affect internal organs such as the heart or lungs, as well as the digestive tract.
 Difficulties in swallowing are common in people with limited scleroderma, as it often affects the muscles of the esophagus.

 Like all forms of scleroderma, limited scleroderma is marked by hardened and thickened skin and can, as noted, show symptoms of Raynaud’s phenomenon, brief episodes triggered by cold or stress that cause small arteries of the hands and feet to narrow (vasospasm) and cut the flow of blood.